Goldielockz30/my-smmm-site/index.md

   const responses = {
     'hi': 'Hello!
 How can I help you with AI and ads today?', 'hello': 'Hi there!
-Ask me anything about boosting Airbnb bookings using AI.', 'ai': 'AI chatbots automate guest messages 24/7.', 'ads': 'Meta Ads reach the perfect Airbnb guests for you.', 'price': 'Packages start at £1,000/month.',
+Ask me anything about using AI to elevate your brand.', 'ai': 'AI chatbots automate user messages 24/7.', 'ads': 'Meta Ads reach the perfect buyers for you.', 'price': 'Packages start at £1,000/month.',
-    'booking': 'I help optimize your booking funnel to maximize revenue.'
+    'sales': 'I help optimize your sales funnel to turn more visitors into loyal customers and maximize revenue.'
   };

   function botReply(msg) {